dotzenith/tilde/README.md

 ```
 > Without the < >

-There are a few other values in the [.env](./tilde/compose/.env) file but you can leave those alone, they'll be fixed up by the [run script](./run.sh).

-Or you can change them, it's up to you!

 ### ❖ Deploying.

 Phew that was a lot!!
 But we're finally ready to deploy!